GCSE week at Grafham Water

 Our first evening was filled with the Geographers working on their Controlled Assessments using the information gathered during their day in Cambridge.
 The rest of the group went to Penny Isitt’s session on War Poetry.
 Penny had brought along a candle and other props to add to the atmosphere.
 The students worked on their own poems and also studied a play, which they subsequently acted out for their peers.
 This activity gave them a further insight into the conditions endured in the trenches during war fare.

-One of the activities there was climbing which was on the second day and everyone did it.
+One of the activities was climbing, which was on the second day, and everyone took part.
 It was great fun and the instructors told you how to climb and how to belay.
-This is important because if the climber loses grip and falls, if you belay them then they won’t fall very far because the rope will be tight.
-After that people were given the choice that if they wanted to they could opt to do their grade 1 in climbing they then had to climb the wall 10 times and belay 10 times and the instructors gave us more advice on how to climb the wall quicker.
-They also gave us challenges saying were only allowed to touch a certain type of rock so we weren’t allowed to use any one we wanted to get up the wall.
-This was a challenge but overall it was good.
+This is important, because if the climber loses their grip, footing, or both, and falls, if you belay them then they won’t fall very far because the rope will be tight and injuries and risk is minimised.
+After that, people were given the choice that if they wanted to they could opt to do their grade 1 in climbing they then had to climb the wall 10 times and belay 10 times.
+The instructors also gave us more advice on how to climb the wall quicker, including challenges such as saying were only allowed to touch a certain type of rock, so we weren’t allowed to use any one we wanted to get up the wall.
+This was quite a challenge, but overall it was mostly good fun.

 During all activities on the wall we were wearing harnesses and helmets.
 We also had to belay someone down 10 times.
 This means that we had to connect someone’s harness to a rope with a retied figure of eight knot and stopper and then securely fasten the rope to the climbing wall and ensure that the person gets down to safety whilst keeping a controlling hand on the rope.
 We were given a log book as Foundation Climbers and our instructor assessed us and filled in this log book in order for us to complete the course.
 We really enjoyed climbing, and it gave those who had done it before the chance to push themselves.